alexbruno/hexo-generator-json-content/README.md

     tags: false
 ```

-The result `content.json` will follow this format:
+The result `content.json` will look like this:

 ```javascript
 [{ //-> only published posts